|

 Knowing

-where and when the best deals are is only part of the information you
+where and when the best deals are is only part of the information

-conditions at your favorite area, how many lifts are open, what special
+know the snow conditions at your favorite area, how many lifts

-promotions the resort may be running, and more.
-Over the years, we've
+are open, what special promotions the resort may be running,

-learned to trust one source: SnoCountry Mountain Reports.
-Using
+SnoCountry Mountain Reports.
+Using standardized terms

-standardized terms and employing rigorous fact-checking, SnoCountry
+and employing rigorous fact-checking, SnoCountry has

-has become a trusted source for the most accurate, up-to-date skiing
+become a trusted source for the most accurate, up-to-date skiing

 and riding conditions across North America.
-Click to your left for a
+Click to your left

-direct link to their web site, or visit them at www.snocountry.com. |
+for a direct link to their web site, or visit them at www.snocountry.com. |

 SkiNH